Indianapolis Elementary Teaching Schools

 This school's elementary education teaching degree program is offered through the Department of Teacher Education, a component of its School of Education.
-The department and its programs are accredited by NCATE and the department itself approved by the state's Board of Education to provide programs leading to teaching licensure.
+The department and its programs are accredited by the Council for the Accreditation of Educator Preparation (CAEP) and the department itself approved by the state's Board of Education to provide programs leading to teaching licensure.

 Bachelor of Science in Elementary Education

-Students in this program must complete a minimum of 124-course credit hours.
+Students in this program must complete a minimum of 129.5 course-credit hours.
 Classes in the program cover topics like biology for elementary education, elementary teacher's math, technology in education and classroom communication.
-Students also complete two supervised teaching experiences and create an employment portfolio prior to graduation.
+Students also complete two supervised teaching experiences.

 Marian University's elementary education programs are offered through its School of Education.
-The school and its programs are accredited by NCATE.
+The school and its programs are accredited by CAEP.

 Bachelor of Arts in Elementary Education

 This program is designed to prepare bachelor's degree holders for licensure as an elementary education teacher.
-It is available on both a part- and full-time basis and requires completion of 36 credit hours of study.
+It is available on both a part- and full-time basis and requires completion of 24 credit hours of study.
 Classes cover topics such as learning assessments, the principles and problems of education and child development.
-The program also includes three internships.
+The program also includes teaching internships.